torvalds/linux/Documentation/locking/hwspinlock.rst

 ============

-Hardware spinlock modules provide hardware assistance for synchronization and mutual exclusion between heterogeneous processors and those not operating under a single, shared operating system.
+Hardware spinlock modules provide hardware assistance for synchronization and mutual exclusion between heterogeneous processors and those analt operating under a single, shared operating system.

 For example, OMAP4 has dual Cortex-A9, dual Cortex-M3 and a C64x+ DSP,